How to Use Target Value in Excel VBA

 • “End Sub”: This line ends the macro subroutine.

-• Consequently, select any of the cells inside the table and the row containing the selected cell will be highlighted instantly.
+• Selecting any of the cells inside the table will result in the row containing that selected cell being highlighted.

 Coloring Entire Row inside Table by Detecting Selection Cell